-Physics I For Dummies, 2nd Edition, is all about physics from your point of view.
-I've taught physics to many thousands of students at the university level, and from that experience, I know that most students share one common trait: confusion.
+Physics I For Dummies, 3rd Edition, is all about physics from your point of view.
+We know that most students share one common trait: confusion.
 As in, "I'm confused about what I did to deserve such torture."

 This book is different.
-Instead of writing it from the physicist's or professor's point of view, I wrote it from the reader's point of view.
-After thousands of one-on-one tutoring sessions, I know where the usual book presentation of this stuff starts to confuse people, and I've taken great care to jettison the top-down kinds of explanations.
+Instead of writing it from the physicist's or professor's point of view, we wrote it from the reader's point of view.
+We've taken great care to jettison the top-down kinds of explanations instead of the usual book presentation of this topic.
 You don't survive one-on-one tutoring sessions for long unless you get to know what really makes sense to people - what they want to see from their points of view.
-In other words, I designed this book to be crammed full of the good stuff - and only the good stuff.
+In other words, this book is designed to be crammed full of the good stuff - and only the good stuff.
 You also discover unique ways of looking at problems that professors and teachers use to make figuring out the problems simple.